PdxCodeGuild/Class_Runtime_Terrors/Django/ Quick Start/Django Quickstart 3.md

 def add_post(request):
     if request.method == 'GET': # if its a GET request, just display the add.html template return render(request, 'pages/add.html')
-    if request.method == 'POST': # if it's a POST request ...
+    elif request.method == 'POST': # if it's a POST request ..
         title = request.POST['title']   # get the title from the POST submission, this comes from a form text = request.POST['text']     # get the text from the POST submission, this comes from a form pub_date = request.POST['pub_date']